Businesses serving travelers and tourists can have signs erected along Indiana highways and state roads under two programs offered by INDOT.

 Logo Signs may be erected and maintained within the right-of-way of the interstate highway system to give the traveling public specific information as to motorist services available on a crossroad or near an interchange.
 Logo Signs provide eligible businesses an opportunity to let motorists know that the businesses are located at the upcoming exit by displaying an easily recognizable logo.

-The Logo Sign program was established with the 1988 edition of the Indiana MUTCD.
+The Logo Sign program was established statewide in 1988.
 Today there are approximately 700 separate sign panels featuring the logos of more than 2,500 businesses throughout Indiana.

 Tourist Oriented Directional Signs (TODS) are blue highway signs to inform motorists of businesses offering camping, recreational, attractions, and tourist services.
 TODS signs are guide signs for attractions that are installed on conventional state highways in rural areas.

-The TODS program was established by INDOT to provide motorists with directional information for tourist related businesses, services, and activities.
+The TODS program was established to provide motorists with directional information for tourist related businesses, services, and activities.
 TODS are two feet tall by six feet wide sign panels with reflective sheeting that provide business identification and directional information day and night.
-Each business featured on a TODs sign must pay a monthly participation fee.
+Each business featured on a TODS must pay an annual rental.

 A variety of criteria govern the eligibility of business to be included on TODS signs.
 These criteria include: